spectreconsole/spectre.console/docs/input/appendix/calendar.md

 # Usage

-To render a calender, create a `Calendar` instance which specify target date.
+To render a calendar, create a `Calendar` instance with a target date.

 ```csharp
 var calendar = new Calendar(2020,10);